STRATEGIC THINKING WEEKLY

 Boundaries create constraints that make frameworks testable.
 Without boundaries, AI generates ideal-state solutions that assume unlimited time, budget, expertise, and organizational cooperation.

 "Build a world-class customer success program" sounds great until you realize you have two people and six weeks.
 The boundary "implementable by our existing team in Q1" eliminates 90% of AI suggestions immediately, which is exactly what you need.
+If your AI output doesn't acknowledge what can't be done, it's not a framework.
+It's a wish list.

 Test 3: Is the primary metric's penalty clear?

+This is the test most people skip, and it's the most important one.
 Without a clear penalty for failure, there's no way to prioritize tradeoffs.
 "Increase customer satisfaction" gives no guidance on how to balance satisfaction against cost, speed, or other priorities.

 But "Reduce churn rate from 8% to 5% (penalty: each percentage point costs $240K annually)" creates real decision criteria.
 Now you can evaluate whether a satisfaction improvement is worth $50K in implementation cost.
 The math becomes possible.
+AI outputs almost never include penalty calculations because they're not operating under real constraints.
+Your job is to add the penalty before you evaluate whether the output is worth implementing.
+Test your pattern recognition with the AI Writing Detective, an interactive tool that trains you to spot generic AI patterns.

 The 15-Minute Test That Saved 3 Weeks